zoom1338/UofI-CyberTutorials/client_report.md

 # Minutes
 * Dara follow the plan included in the WPA2/3 branch layed out
 * Isabella- 1. find a new application for the Dynamic testing, 2. get on of the older existing applications to work , 3. last rework the AllSafe   application

+# 10/21/2025
+* Poster assignment due 10/24/2025

+# Minutes
+* Poster assignment needed: Team Name, Poster abstract(150-250 words),Poster title , team members.
+Needs to be engaging
+* Isabella has been test OWASP crackmes for the tutorial.
+Will continue to
+* Dara continue troubleshooting the marauder

+# 10/28/2025
+* Sprint 3 due 11/8/2025
+*

+# Minutes
+* Poster assignmetn deliverables where satisfactory
+* Dara was able to find work arounds for mauarder   vscode workarounds for tutorial.
+Aquired the cyber security clubs AP, needs an SD
+* Isabella was able to draft dynamic tutorial with java scrpits for users to conduct the analysis.